coryhouse/babel-node/README.md

 ctrl+c
 ```

-Note that you get an error after hitting ctrl+c.
+Note that you get an error after hitting ctrl+c to kill Express.
 Why?
 Any way to force babel-node to return 0?